DPDK/dpdk/doc/guides/tools/testmldev.rst

    --test
    --dev_id
    --socket_id
+   --queue_pairs
+   --queue_size

 DEVICE_OPS Test
 ~~~~~~~~~~~~~~~

-Device ops test validates the device configuration and reconfiguration.
+Device ops test validates the device configuration and reconfiguration support.
+The test configures ML device based on the options
+``--queue_pairs`` and ``--queue_size`` specified by the user,
+and later reconfigures the ML device with the number of queue pairs and queue size
+based on the maximum specified through the device info.

 Example